Fox-ML-infrastructure/Fox-v1-infra/DUAL_LICENSE.md

 # FoxML Core – Dual License

 FoxML Core is dual-licensed under two distinct options.
 This document is a **high-level summary**.

-In case of any conflict, the full text of `LICENSE` (AGPL-3.0) and `COMMERCIAL_LICENSE.md` controls.
+**Document Hierarchy:** In case of any conflict, the full text of `LICENSE` (AGPL-3.0) and `COMMERCIAL_LICENSE.md` controls. `COMMERCIAL_LICENSE.md` is the authoritative and controlling document for all commercial licensing terms, definitions, and obligations.
+Any conflicting statements in this document or other documentation are superseded by `COMMERCIAL_LICENSE.md`.

 ## License Option 1: GNU Affero General Public License v3.0 (AGPL-3.0)